E3SM-Project/ekea/docs/source/output.rst

 Kernel binary data files
 ************************

 Files whose name ends with ###.###.### where # represents one or more digit numbers (example: mpas_ocn_coriolis.0.0.1).
-Each of these file is a set of one kernel invocation.
+Each of these files is a set of one kernel invocation.

 Makefile file
 ************************

 This is an auto-generated makefile to compile and run this kernel.
-This file make it easy to build and run kernel.
-The useful Makefile targets are build to build the kernel and run to run the kernel.
+This file makes it easy to build and run the kernel.
+The useful Makefile targets are built to build the kernel and run to run the kernel.

 kgen_statefile.lst